No Limit Poker

 Tight Passive

-absolute rock.
-Never expect to win any big pots from this player, but realize
+rock.
+Never expect to win any big pots from this player, but realize that you

-that you can take away a lot of little pots.
-If this player suddenly gets very
+can take away a lot of little pots.
+If this player suddenly gets very excited

-excited about a hand, get out of the way, its a monster, but other times bluff
+about a hand, get out of the way, its a monster, but other times bluff at this

-at this player and you can take down a lot of smaller pots without seeing flops.
+player and you can take down a lot of smaller pots without seeing flops.
+This

-This player is often easily spotted because they fold so many hands that when
+player is often easily spotted because they fold so many hands that when they

 Loose Passive

-player is a calling station, you are not going to get this player to lay down
+a calling station, you are not going to get this player to lay down any hand,

-any hand, no matter how bad it is.
-The great thing about this situation is that
+no matter how bad it is.
+The great thing about this situation is that you can

-you can make a lot of money, all you need to do is take your best hand to the
+make a lot of money, all you need to do is take your best hand to the showdown,

-showdown, and collect your chips.
-Your fancy moves won't work here, you are going
+and collect your chips.
+Your fancy moves won't work here, you are going to have

-to have to keep it real simple, only play when you have the best hand, and get
+to keep it real simple, only play when you have the best hand, and get as many

-as many chips as you can into the pot on your way to the river.
-Just like the
+chips as you can into the pot on your way to the river.
+Just like the loose aggressive

-loose aggressive players, the loose passive will over-value their hand, the difference
+players, the loose passive will over-value their hand, the difference is that

-is that while the loose passive will lead the betting, the tight passive won't,
+while the loose passive will lead the betting, the tight passive won't, it will

-it will be up to you to work out how much money you can extract from this player.
+be up to you to work out how much money you can extract from this player.
+Value

-Value betting is key against this player, make bets at every opportunity that
+betting is key against this player, make bets at every opportunity that you feel

-full advantage of them you should look to isolate them in a hand.
-If several different
+of them you should look to isolate them in a hand.
+If several different types

 strategy to use, if you isolate a player you can use your strategy